onflow/flow-go/pkg/language/docs/language.md

     // Declare a publicly settable variable field named `a`that has type `Int`.
     // This implementation satisfies the requirement for interface `AnInterface`:
     // The field is at least publicly readable, but this implementation also
-    // allows the field to be written to in all scopes
+    // allows the field to be written to in all scopes.
     //
     pub(set) var a: Int